ramhiser/blog-ramhiser/content/post/2018-03-25-feature-selection-with-scikit-learn-pipeline.md

 * Export models to JSON for production models
 * Enforce structure in preprocessing and hyperparameter search to avoid over-optimistic error estimates

-Unfortunately though, there are a number of sklearn modules not well integrated with pipelines.
+Unfortunately though, there are a number of `sklearn` modules not well integrated with pipelines.
 In particular, **feature selection**.
 No doubt you've encountered:

 ```
 RuntimeError: The classifier does not expose "coef_" or "feature_importances_" attributes
 ```

-After a lot of digging, I managed to apply (cross-validated) feature selection to a `Pipeline`.
+After a lot of digging, I managed to make feature selection work with a small extension to the `Pipeline` class.

 Before we get started, some details about my setup: